pgdurand/Bioinformatics-Core-API/README.md

 ##Introduction

-This package is a core library of APIs for the [BLAST Filter Tool](https://github.com/pgdurand/BLAST-Filter-Tool):
+This package is a core library of APIs:

 * to model Rich Search Results objects (e.g. annotated [NCBI BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi) results)
+* to model DNA and protein sequences
+* to model features / annotations
-* to provide readers/writers for these objects
+* to provide readers and writers for these objects

-* to provide data models for the [Bioinformatics Core UI components](https://github.com/pgdurand/Bioinformatics-UI-API)
+In turn, these object-oriented data models form the basic foundation of the [Bioinformatics Core UI components](https://github.com/pgdurand/Bioinformatics-UI-API)

+All in all, [Core](https://github.com/pgdurand/Bioinformatics-Core-API) and [Core-UI](https://github.com/pgdurand/Bioinformatics-UI-API) APIs are the building blocks to make bioinformatics tools;  *e.g.* [BLAST Filter](https://github.com/pgdurand/BLAST-Filter-Tool), [BioDocumentViewer](https://github.com/pgdurand/BioDocumentViewer) and [BlastViewer](https://github.com/pgdurand/BlastViewer)

 ##Requirements